Harnessing the Barnett Shale Potential in Ector County, Texas

 Abstract

-This case study looks back on a five well drilling program by Ares Energy targeting the Lower Barnett Shale in Ector County, Texas.
+This case study looks back on a five oil and gas well drilling program by Ares Energy targeting the Lower Barnett Shale in Ector County, Texas.
 Each of the five wells in this Barnett Shale drilling program benefitted from the use of high trace density (HTD) 3D seismic data.
 With very few corollary wells in proximity, the HTD 3D seismic data was used to characterize the target geology to properly position each of these wells and plan the development of Ares’s acreage.
 This study looks back at each of these wells using a Kirchhoff pre-stack depth migration (KPSDM) image that utilized a high-resolution velocity model generated using full waveform inversion (FWI) to assess the quality of the landing and production.

 Introduction